EBI-Metagenomics/motus_pipeline/README.md

 The pipeline is implemented in [Nextflow](https://www.nextflow.io/) and needs as second dependency either [Docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce) or [Singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html).
 All databases are automatically downloaded by Nextflow.

-## Pipeline summary

-WIP - brief description of the pipeline.

 ## Quick Start

 1. Install [Nextflow](https://www.nextflow.io/)

-2. Install any of [Docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce)or  [Singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html).
+2. Install any of [Docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce) or  [Singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html).

 3. Download the pipeline and test it on a minimal dataset with a single command: